-Southwestern College Professional Studies (SCPS), committed to quality education for adult learners, is seeking motivated professionals working in their field of expertise to serve as Affiliate Faculty, providing instruction for both undergraduate and graduate-level courses.
-As practicing professionals, the college’s affiliate faculty are experienced professionals who are able to integrate content knowledge and practical experience for the benefit of our adult learners.
+Southwestern College Professional Studies (SCPS) is committed to quality education for adult learners and employs motivated professionals working in their field of expertise to serve as Affiliate Faculty, providing instruction for both undergraduate and graduate-level courses.
+The college’s affiliate faculty are experienced, practicing professionals who are able to integrate content knowledge and practical experience for the benefit of its adult learners.
 Southwestern College Professional Studies offers courses in a progressive format primarily in an online modality.

 Classroom Management and Technologies